DigitalPublishingToolkit/Money-Lab-Reader/md/book.md

 direct concrete expression of how valueless it was: one would no more gather it than you would armfuls of wet, decaying leaves in the fall.
-Hyperinflation, underinflation, black markets in currency – Venezuela, Poland, Argentina, Brazil, Taiwan trust and confidence is a problem for the individual notes themselves (is this one good?) and for all of them generally (will it stay stable?), spurred by the illegitimate producers, selling bricks of bills for pennies on the dollar to
+Hyperinflation, underinflation, black markets in currency – Venezuela, Poland, Argentina, Brazil, Taiwan... trust and confidence is a problem for the individual notes themselves (is this one good?) and for all of them generally (will it stay stable?), spurred by the illegitimate producers, selling bricks of bills for pennies on the dollar to